A Tourist Friendly City

 Actually, nothing could be easier than getting to Arezzo by car.
 Coming from the north or the south, the Autostrada del Sole has an exit for Arezzo.
 It is about 11 km from the pay toll to the city center parking lot via an easy-to-navigate road (word of caution: watch the speed limits!)

-All options will leave you at the round-about right after the tollbooth.
+If you opt to use the Autostrada options they will leave you at the round-about right after the tollbooth.
 Follow indications as if you were going to the town “Bibbiena” until you see signs for the Parking Pietri.
 There is both paid and free parking in this area, and it is one of my personal favorites because it brings you very close to the historic center of the city.
-It has space for over 200 cars and you pay the minimum price (.70 cents an hour from 8 am to 8pm).
+It has space for over 200 cars and you pay the minimum price (8 am to 8 pm).
 An added plus: you are close to the free escalator which makes it easy to get to the top.

 Catching the Train